 Please see the School of Social Welfare to apply for a master's degree in Social Work.

 In addition to the minimum Graduate School requirements, the following are required:

-Minimum residence is one year of full-time study.
 Students may be admitted to the Ph.D. program on a part-time basis, but these arrangements usually require that the students appear on campus during certain periods of the normal working day.
-Full-time study entails 12 or more graduate credit hours per semester for those students entering without prior graduate study or fewer than 24 graduate credit hours, and nine or more graduate credit hours per semester for those students entering with more than 24 graduate credit hours or with advanced standing provided by prior graduate work.
+Full-time study entails 12 or more graduate credit hours per semester for those students entering without prior graduate study or fewer than 24 graduate credit hours.
+For those students entering with more than 24 graduate credit hours or with advanced standing provided by prior graduate work, study entails nine graduate credit hours per semester.
 Since a graduate traineeship is considered part of the academic program, credit hours will be given for teaching or research assistantships as well as supervised teaching.
 Under specific conditions credit may be given for individual research work outside formal courses but under the supervision of faculty members.

 C. M.A.
 Degree

 A student is awarded the M.A. degree as a sign of progress toward the Ph.D.
 To receive the M.A. a student must complete:

 1. Two consecutive semesters of full-time study, achieving a 3.0 grade point average for 30 hours of graduate work.